-The levels of service of the designated CMP roadway system were evaluated as part of the 2007 monitoring effort.
-The results are presented in Chapter 2.
+The levels of service of the designated CMP roadway system were evaluated as part of the 2009 roadway system monitoring effort as discussed in Chapter 2.
 The results show that two roadway segments exceed their LOS standard.
 All of the intersections are in compliance with their LOS standard.

-TRAVEL TIMES FOR SINGLE-OCCUPANT AUTOMOBILES, CARPOOLS AND TRANSIT
+TRAVEL TIMES FOR SINGLE-OCCUPANT AUTOMOBILES, CARPOOLS, AND TRANSIT